jasonsbarr/easy-http-ajax/README.md

 A simple vanilla JavaScript library to abstract HTTP methods to a common API.

 Uses XMLHttpRequest to process requests and responses.
+Doesn't use ES6+ syntax, so it should be compatible with IE 9+.

 If you don't need to support Internet Explorer and/or you can use Babel you should probably [check out the Fetch version](https://github.com/jasonsbarr/easy-http-fetch)